DragonRocket/TinyDBMS/README.md

 ## Features
 -------------
-Matrix Multiplier with following features
+TinyDBMS with following features
-> Multithreading Supported
-> Multiple Output Choice
-> Error Handling
+> Search by ID in O(1)
+> Search by Title in O(lgn)
+> Add Record Feature
+> Update Existing Record Feature
+> Delete Exisiting Record Feature
-> Efficient
+> Interactive UI

 ## Tech
 -------------
-MatMul is completely written in C Language.
+TinyDBMS is completely written in C++ Language.
-It can efficiently multiply two matrices using threads.
+It can efficiently search for a Record stored in file and it have Record adding, updating and deletion feature.

 ## Installation
 -------------

-MatMul requires [GCC](https://www.gnu.org/software/gcc/), [GDB](https://www.gnu.org/software/gdb/) and [make](https://www.gnu.org/software/make/) to run.
+TinyDBMS requires [G++](https://gcc.gnu.org/), [GDB](https://www.gnu.org/software/gdb/) and [make](https://www.gnu.org/software/make/) to run.

 Install all dependencies before installation